 Seeking a more spiritual experience when visiting the multi-cultural Asian metropolis that is Singapore?
-Pop by any of these Singaporean temples for a dazzling and inspirational journey!
+Pop by any of these temples in Singapore for a dazzling and inspirational journey!

 Note regarding access information: While many of these Singaporean temples are conveniently within walking distance from local subway (MRT) stations, you will still require a map in order to pinpoint their exact locations.